apptainer/apptainer-userdocs/apptainer_and_docker.rst

 - OCI-compliant caching in Apptainer
 - Acquiring OCI images and image archives via Apptainer
-- Building SIF containers for Apptainer via the command line or definition files from a variety of sources for OCI images and image archives he section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.
+- Building SIF containers for Apptainer via the command line or definition files from a variety of sources for OCI images and image archives

+The section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.

 .. _sec:action_commands_prebuilt_public_docker_images: